AY2425S2-CS2103-F08-2/tp/docs/UserGuide.md

 Format: `renew pol/POLICY_NUMBER r/RENEWAL_DATE`

 *   The `pol/POLICY_NUMBER` parameter must be a valid policy number in the system.
+Only one policy number is allowed.
 *   The `r/RENEWAL_DATE` parameter must be in the format `DD-MM-YYYY`.
 *   If multiple clients have the same policy number, an error message will be shown.
 In this case, use the `edit` command with the client's index instead.